 Steps for propagating mint in water

-1. Place the mint stems in a glass of water, ideally rainwater.
+1. Place the harvested mint stems in a glass of water, ideally rainwater.
 The remaining leaves on the stem should not touch the water.

-The 'étouffée' method for propagating mint
+The covered method for propagating mint

-• a pencil (or small stick)
+• a pencil (or stick)

-• potting compost, ideally seed compost
+• compost, ideally seed-specific

 3. Firm the soil around the stem with your fingers.